nunit/nunitv2/samples/ReadMe.txt

    CPP-CLI: C++/CLI Samples (VS 2005 only)

     Failures: Demonstrates 4 failing tests and one that is not run.

+    Syntax: Illustrates most Assert methods using both the classic and constraint-based syntax.

   VB: Samples in VB.NET